nexmo-community/clientsdk-the-v-app/server.md

 </details>
 </br>

+TODO: Add refresh and image endpoints

 ### Users

 <details>
     <summary>Get Users</summary>

 This returns a list of other users one can have a conversation with (excluding the requesting user).
 A JWT is required in the request's header.
+This is the JWT received from login/signup.

 **Endpoint:** `/users`